wp-plugins/book-review/readme.txt

 The WordPress Book Review Plugin adds a *Book Info* section to regular posts and custom post types.
 Fill this out whenever you would like to show more information about a particular book.
 Note that, at a minimum, *Title* must be specified in order for the information to show at the top of the post, and any fields that you leave blank will not appear.
 These fields include:

-* ISBN (Only visible if a Google API Key has been entered on the *Book Review Settings* page.)
+* ISBN (Only visible if a Google API Key has been entered on the *Book Review Settings* page)
 * Title (required)
 * Series
 * Author